-And finally, the Uzbek authorities said Somoni Air still had no branch office in Tashkent and that the sale of tickets was accordingly not possible.
+And finally, the Uzbek authorities said Somon Air still had no branch office in Tashkent and that the sale of tickets was accordingly not possible.

 This is high bunkum even by the normally lofty standards of Central Asian officialdom.

-A date for the Somoni Air maiden flight had been set weeks ago and widely advertised by media in both countries, which makes nonsense of the implication that Uzbek oversight bodies were somehow caught by surprise.
-As to the sale of tickets, Somoni Air has a website through which that can be done, so even this is unconvincing grounds for rescinding permission to operate.
-In any event, it is unclear how Somoni Air’s commercial strategy is supposed to be of any interest to Uzbek authorities.
+A date for the Somon Air maiden flight had been set weeks ago and widely advertised by media in both countries, which makes nonsense of the implication that Uzbek oversight bodies were somehow caught by surprise.
+As to the sale of tickets, Somon Air has a website through which that can be done, so even this is unconvincing grounds for rescinding permission to operate.
+In any event, it is unclear how Somon Air’s commercial strategy is supposed to be of any interest to Uzbek authorities.

 A plane carrying paying customers, officials and reporters completed the first commercial flight between Uzbekistan and Tajikistan for the first time in 25 years, signaling a hopeful new chapter in the two countries’ often-strained relations.